top of page

 2019-KFU-Convention-Policy-Debate-WEB.jpeg

-Policy & Legislation
+Policy & Action

 Kansas Farmers Union has a rich history of working to protect and promote the interests of family farmers and ranchers by taking a leadership role in advocating for farming, ranching and agricultural interests across the state.